 - The defendant was at fault for making the disclosure; and

-- The defendant’s actions were both the actual and proximate cause of the disclosure and of the harm the plaintiff suffered.
+- The defendant’s actions were both the actual and proximate cause of the disclosure and of the harm you suffered.

 Defendants will not be found liable if the facts they revealed were already known or a matter of public record.
-And plaintiffs are not required to prove any damages or pecuniary loss: Showing emotional distress and mental anguish are sufficient to win at court.4
+Also, you are not required to prove any pecuniary loss: Showing emotional distress and mental anguish is sufficient to win at court.4

-Similar to other invasion of privacy claims, the plaintiff must prove actual or proximate causation in order to recover damages.
-But as opposed to the appropriation of name or likeness, there is no requirement that there be commercial use.
-The plaintiff may recover for the damage to his/her reputation, emotional stress, and for any financial loss that he/she may have suffered.5
+Similar to other invasion of privacy claims, you must also prove actual or proximate causation in order to recover damages.
+Though – as opposed to the appropriation of name or likeness – there is no requirement that there be commercial use.

 Legal References: